raspberrypilearning/kids-ruby-quiz/ruby quiz.markdown

 ```
 Putting this all together it looks like this
 ![Animation of the quiz sequence](images/quiz.gif)

+Remember to save your work and when ready click on the **Run** button to start your quiz game.

 **Well done!
 You have made a quiz game using Ruby**